n1ckfg/AEToolbox/readme.txt

 5. Particle Rig (no selection): Creates a null controller for Particular particles.
 6. Camera Rig (no selection): Creates a camera rigged for point-of-interest and DoF control.
 7. 3D MoSketch (no selection): Creates a null with 3D controls for use with Motion Sketch.
-8. Graph Audio (layer selection): Converts audio to keyframes and enables the graph view.

 III.
 ADVANCED
 1. Lock Y Rotation (layer selection): Forces a layer to always face the camera.
 2. Auto Z Rotation (layer selection): Smart 2D auto-rotation.
 3. Parentable Null (layer selection): Creates a null with expressions that solve certain parenting problems.
 4. Sine Generator (layer selection): Applies sine-wave motion controls to a layer.
+5. Crossfader (comp selection): Fades a layer into a duplicate of itself for a seamless loop.

+IV.
+STEREO
-5. Split s3D Pair (layer selection): Splits a stereo 3D pair video into two left and right comps.
+1. Split s3D Pair (layer selection): Splits a stereo 3D pair video into two left and right comps.
-6. Merge s3D Pair (layer selection): Merges two left and right comps into a stereo 3D pair comp.
+2. Merge s3D Pair (layer selection): Merges two left and right comps into a stereo 3D pair comp.
-7. s3D Dispmap...
+3. s3D Dispmap...
      (one layer selected): Creates an s3D pair from the selected layer, using it as a displacement map.
      (two layers selected): Creates an s3D pair from the first layer, using the second layer for displacement.
-8. Depth Fill (layer selection): Creates a grayscale depth fill based on distance to camera.
+4. Depth Fill (layer selection): Creates a grayscale depth fill based on distance to camera.

+V.  OVERLAY
+1. Onion Skin (no selection): Creates an adjustment layer that applies an onion skin effect.
+2. Skeleton View (layer selection): View connections between parent and child layers.